bugsnag/bugsnag-laravel/CONTRIBUTING.md

     git tag v2.x.x
     git push origin master && git push --tags
     ```
-5. Update the setup guides for PHP (and its frameworks) with any new content.
+5. Update the release version in the installation guides on docs.bugsnag.com
+   and the quickstart guide on the website.
+Add any new content to docs.